lclem/lia/src/part1/Semantics.lagda.md

 ---
-title: Syntax and semantics of propositional logic 🚧
+title: "Syntax and semantics of propositional logic 🚧"
 ---

 In this chapter we introduce the syntax of propositional logic.

 ```
 {-# OPTIONS --allow-unsolved-metas --confluence-check --rewriting #-}
-open import part0.Naturals using (ℕ)

-module part1.Semantics (n′ : ℕ) where
 open import part0.index

+module part1.Semantics (n' : ℕ) where
 ```

 # Syntax